Skip to content Skip to footer navigation

 Semi-automatic espresso machine

 These machines are similar to manual espresso machines as you need to add the coffee yourself and set it to pour.
-But unlike a manual machine, the semi-automatic will switch itself off once a pre-set amount has been poured into your cup.
+But unlike a manual machine, the semi-automatic will switch itself off once a pre-set amount of coffee has been poured into your cup.

-"They come with a slight learning curve and may require some practice, but they also offer control and convenience and the brewing process can be rewarding," says Mit.
+They come with a slight learning curve and may require some practice, but they also offer control and convenience.
+Often the more expensive models will also come with a built-in coffee grinder that will make the overall experience easier to learn.

 Non-espresso manual machines